The Pulse of K-Entertainment

 #K-Pop#K-Pop Comeback#2026 Comeback#Billlie#First Full Album#GingaMingaYo

 Billlie will release its first full album, the collective soul and unconscious: chapter two, on May 6 at 6 p.m.
-KST, according to Soompi’s report on the group’s official announcement.
+KST, according to the group’s official teaser rollout and Korean coverage that followed on April 15.
+Mystic Story confirmed the schedule through Billlie’s official social channels, while Korean coverage from StarNews and later global write-ups mirrored the same teaser-poster reveal for broader readers.
 That makes this more than another comeback notice.
 It is the moment Billlie turns one of the most lore-heavy discographies in fourth-generation K-pop into a full-length statement.
 The timing matters too.
-The album extends the the collective soul and unconscious line that first produced “GingaMingaYo (the strange world),” a song that helped define Billlie’s identity outside the usual girl-group formula, as previously reported by Soompi when the May comeback was first teased.
+The album extends the the collective soul and unconscious line that first produced “GingaMingaYo (the strange world),” a song that helped define Billlie’s identity outside the usual girl-group formula.
 We have seen plenty of comeback calendars this year, but a first full album still carries different weight because it asks a group to prove its world can hold for more than a highlight reel.

 Billlie’s May 6 release puts the spotlight on the group’s album-level ambition